themattspiral/fast-prng-wasm/README.md

 console.log(pcgGen.nextInteger32());    // unsigned 32-bit integer number
 console.log(pcgGen.nextNumber());       // 53-bit float number in [0, 1)
 ```

+The internal WASM binary will be instantiated when the new `RandomGenerator` instance is created.

 ### Array Output (Bulk Array Fill)
 The fastest way to get random numbers *in bulk* is to use the `nextArray_*` methods of `RandomGenerator`.
 Each call to one of these functions fills a WASM shared memory buffer with the next 1000 (by default) random numbers, and then **returns a view** of the buffer to the JS runtime as an appropriate [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray): either `BigUint64Array` or `Float64Array`.